zerospiel/docs/docs/admin-hosted-control-planes.md

     Before proceeding, make sure you have the following:

-    - A management Kubernetes cluster (Kubernetes v1.28 or later) deployed on AWS with [k0rdent installed](admin-installation.md).
+    * A management Kubernetes cluster (Kubernetes v1.28 or later) deployed on AWS with [k0rdent installed](admin-installation.md).
-    - A [default storage class](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) configured on the management cluster to support Persistent Volumes.
+    * A [default storage class](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) configured on the management cluster to support Persistent Volumes.
-    - The VPC ID where the worker nodes will be deployed.
+    * The VPC ID where the worker nodes will be deployed.
-    - The Subnet ID and Availability Zone (AZ) for the worker nodes.
+    * The Subnet ID and Availability Zone (AZ) for the worker nodes.
-    - The AMI ID for the worker nodes (Amazon Machine Image ID for the desired OS and Kubernetes version).
+    * The AMI ID for the worker nodes (Amazon Machine Image ID for the desired OS and Kubernetes version).

     > IMPORTANT:
-    > All control plane components for your hosted cluster will reside in the management cluster.
-The management cluster
+    > All control plane components for your hosted cluster will reside in the management cluster, and the management cluster
     > must have sufficient resources to handle these additional workloads.

 2. Networking